scubaninja/golang-beginner-hack/docs/bookdata-03.md

 # Bookdata-api Challenge 3

-Your have been asked to add some features to your API :)
+You have been asked to add some features to your API :)

 ## Task